Union Cross, North Carolina

 Union Cross is an unincorporated community in southeastern Forsyth County, North Carolina, United States.
-Parts of the community have been annexed by Kernersville and Winston-Salem as a result of the area's large population growth and the construction of the new Dell plant.
+As of 2026, most of the community is annexed into Kernersville, with the south and west outskirts of community being annexed inside the southeastern outskirts of Winston-Salem, in result of the population growth of the area and the construction of the Dell plant.
 The community holds Union Cross Traditional Academy, as well as Glenn High School.

 Geography

-Union Cross is located at (36.048470 -80.118933).
+The center of Union Cross is located at (36.048470 -80.118933).
 It is located southeast of Winston-Salem at the intersection of High Point Road, and Union Cross Road, north of Interstate 74.
 Its elevation is 978 feet (298 m).